ClementBaffourPalmer/webdev/README.md

 # A Login Form

-The above project is a Login form with the following features; a header,a text-field with an "Enter email address" placeholder, "Enter Password" placeholder and a login button.
-Implemented with HTML and CSS only
+The described project presents a professional Login form, featuring essential components: a well-designed header, an email address text-field with a placeholder, a password text-field also equipped with a placeholder, and a seamlessly integrated login button.
+This form has been developed exclusively using HTML and CSS.